-Battered by sobs, she collapsed against the reflector.
+Battered by sobs, she collapsed onto the floor.
 The horrid memory of her miscarriage returned, clearer than ever, recalling the massive pain of the baby being cut out of her.
 Then there was Bridget's sincere apology about the infant's death, and “Sir” demanding she be re-impregnated.
-The blinding rage she had couldn't conceal what she had done.
+The blinding rage couldn't conceal what she had done.
 She was aware of what she did to the scientists, every one of them, in gruesome detail.
-The acrid stench of blood that had excited her so, the pleasure of hearing their screams of torture was the end result of her becoming a monster.
-She felt no sympathy for any of them until after the carnage when she was subjected to the hauntings of their memory.
+The pungent stench of blood that had excited her so, the pleasure of hearing their screams of torture was the end result of her becoming a monster.
+She had felt no sympathy for any of them until after the carnage when she was subjected to the hauntings of their memory.

 And the near-death of her soul.